Spectrewolf2/Review/Course_Review.md

 - Create a Linux VM
    - Name the VM Pre-Assessment
    - use Unbuntu 22.04
+   - Create a key pair
+    - Name it usethis
+    - Save the key to your ansible directory
 ### Step 2
 - Create a Storage Resourse
   - Name it MyStorage